Quick answer

 Is the book-club edition the same as the first?

-Later Collins impressions and book club editions follow the first; a genuine first is the 1964 Collins printing in first-issue dust jacket.
+Later Collins impressions and book-club editions follow the first; a genuine first is the 1964 Collins printing in the first-issue Farnhill dust jacket with the printed price intact.

 I have a first edition of A Caribbean Mystery — what should I do?